fregante/webext-events/source/one-event.md

 }
 ```

-Note that the signal is aborted, the promise is resolved with `undefined` rather than with the event parameters array.
+Note that the signal is aborted, the promise is resolved with `undefined` rather than with the event arguments array.

 ## Compatibility